szfh/szfh.github.io/_drafts/2020-8-1-is-hojbjerg-good.md

 > something

-Sign this player if you want:
+**Sign this player if you want**
-More passing and ball progression in your midfield
+more passing and ball progression in your midfield
-AND
+*and*
+something

-Don't sign this player if you want:
+**Don't sign this player if you want**
-A Kante/Ndidi/Fernandinho that lets you get five attacking players on the pitch?
-This is less of that, but maybe the fourth one of those doesn't exist.
+a Kante/Ndidi/Fernandinho that lets you get five attacking players on the pitch
-OR
+*or*
 a player to put all your centre-of-the-pitch creation through.

-You'll be looking for a long time to find both of those by the way.
+(if you want both of those together, you need to rethink your targets)

+>This is less of that, but maybe the fourth one of those doesn't exist.

 ## He should stop shooting, but that's fixable.
 This is bad decision making, not bad shooting.